Alir3z4/DemandwareSimpleRelevanceBusinessManagerExtension/README.md

 And fill the form fields as bellow:
 * `To`: tech@simplerelevance.com
-* `CC`: your email address (Optional, if you like to get notofied too.)
+* `CC`: your email address (Optional, if you like to get notified too.)

 ![Administration Operations Job Schedules Notification Tab](documentation/document_images/Administration_Operations_Job_Schedules_Notification_Tab.png?raw=true "Administration Operations Job Schedules Notification Tab")

-That's all you need in order to get schedule job notification propely enabled and configured.
+That's all you need in order to get schedule job notification properly enabled and configured.

 ####Logging####
 SimpleRelevance Business Manager extension comes with logging functionality.
 Logging help us to find out what our extension does under the hood.
 We can fix extension bugs and issues so quickly if you have enabled logging for you instance.

 #####Enable logging######
 Navigate to `Administration`->`Operations`->`Custom Log Settings`.
 You need to add `SimpleRelevanceLogger` log category to logging levels.
 In **Warn** section add `SimpleRelevanceLogger` to its log levels.
 Repeat the same for `Info`, `Debug` category.
-Remember to enable logging message to File, To do so Prees `Log Info To File`, `Log Debug To File`.
+Remember to enable logging message to File, To do so Press `Log Info To File`, `Log Debug To File`.
 Finally press `Apply` button to save the settings.

 ![Administration Operations Custom Log Settings](documentation/document_images/Administration_Operations_Custom_Log_Settings.png?raw=true "Administration Operations Custom Log Settings")